zS1L3NT/rs-cargo-parson/README.md

 ## Credits

 I learnt how to downcast a trait object to a specific struct type from [here](https://bennetthardwick.com/rust/downcast-trait-object)<br>
-I also learnt how to make a basic JSON parser from [here](https://notes.eatonphil.com/writing-a-simple-json-parser.html) but I am improvising from the examples the author gives
+I also learnt how to make a basic JSON parser from [here](https://notes.eatonphil.com/writing-a-simple-json-parser.html).
+I understood and improvised the way the author wrote the Lexer and Parsers to make the JSON parser more bug free

 ## Built with